 Head of Faculty – Mr Richard Potts

-At the heart of Tadcaster Grammar School’s ‘Culture of Excellence’ is a commitment to improve the lives of all students by helping them to become keen learners who aspire to achieve their best and are passionate about education, seeing learning as an exciting journey that they will continue throughout their life.
+At the heart of Tadcaster Grammar School’s vision and values is a commitment to improve the lives of all students by helping them to become keen learners who aspire to achieve their best and are passionate about education, seeing learning as an exciting journey that they will continue throughout their life.

 Tadcaster Grammar School is proud of its highly inclusive ethos and commitment to offer, with the compatible use of resources, an inclusive curriculum to ensure every student, irrespective of need, receives the best education and has high aspirations for their own future.
 Tadcaster Grammar School has been recognised for its ‘total commitment to being a truly inclusive school’ (Ofsted 2012) and for students with SEND, this is achieved through personalisation rather than normalisation; a relentless endeavour to challenge and remove barriers to learning.